Icey7122/AM32_AI8051U/README.md

 P30 and P31 are used to download bootloader  via STC-LINK1, UART or internal USB.<br>

-For detailed information, please refer to the [schematic diagram](docs/sch.pdf), **NOTE: The current firmware does not support current sampling and voltage sampling.**
+For detailed information, please refer to the [schematic diagram](docs/sch.pdf).

 ## Config